 - If you’ve passed that test, that’s the time to give them more detailed information.
 The benefits expressed as real-world examples, so as to best resonate with their own situation.

-Distilling things down to their bare essence isn’t just restricted to marketing content.
+Distilling communication down to its bare essence isn’t just restricted to marketing content.
 It should filter through the whole of your business.
 For example, have you noticed how many companies are simplifying their logos?
 Look at Starbucks, or Little Chef, or DC Comics.

 Or look at the trend in software design to bring things back to basics.
-You can adorn it with glamorous terms like UI and UX, but at the end of the day it’s about simplifying interaction to the point of being not just intuitive, but almost unconscious.
+You can adorn it with glamorous terms like UI and UX, but at the end of the day it’s about simplifying user interaction to the point of being not just intuitive, but almost unconscious.
 It’s like you couldn’t imagine it being any other way.